 Most people don’t like to admit it, but as you get older your memory wanes and your once lightning-fast brain begins to slow.
 Remembering your grand daughter’s birthday takes a few more seconds than it once did, and even locating the car keys starts to require more concentration.
 Dogs’ brains also stop firing on all cylinders as they get older.
 But would you be surprised to learn that there are a number of straightforward steps you can take to help keep your senior dog’s brain sharp and alert?
 Read on for safe and effective alternatives to the harsh drugs and potent chemicals on today’s market, and instead try easy-to-follow natural alternatives.

 Your dog’s brain relies on the nutrients and vitamins it gets fed to work quickly and efficiently.
-Without the right energy, your dog’s brain and body is destined to only work to a limited extent.
-Alexander J. German in the Journal For Nutrition, helped emphasize that if you’re looking to keep their brain at optimal levels, ensure you feed them a healthy, balanced diet.
+Without the right energy, your dog’s brain and body are destined to only work to a limited extent.
+Alexander J. German, in the Journal For Nutrition, helped emphasize that if you’re looking to keep your furry companion's brain at optimal levels, ensure you feed them a healthy, balanced diet.

-That means feeding them raw, lean meats, fresh fruit and veg, and steering clear of starchy foods, like potatoes.
-In particular, try to feed them plenty of vitamins C and E, that means foods like pineapple, peppers, almonds, and spinach.
+That means feeding them raw, lean meats, fresh fruit and vegetables, and steering clear of starchy foods, like potatoes.
+In particular, try to feed them plenty of vitamins C and E, which means foods like pineapple, peppers, almonds, and spinach.
 Simply blend them and mix them into your dog’s normal food if you’re worried they’ll skip over their new dietary additions.

-Also, ensure he gets enough selenium, beta carotene, and omega-3 fatty acids.
+Also, ensure they get enough selenium, beta carotene, and omega-3 fatty acids.
 These all aid the functionality of the brain and its communication channels.
 They can be found in walnuts, chicken, spinach, and kale.
 All are readily accessible and easy to add to your dog’s diet.

 Your dog may be slower and seem more tired when you take them out for walks, but it’s essential for their mental well-being that you keep giving them lots of exercise.
 When your dog exercises, their heart rate increases and they push more oxygen to the brain.
 That oxygen gives the brain sustenance, helping it stay clear, sharp and focused.

-Be aware your dog may not be able to run for an hour like they used to, so instead take them for a couple of shorter walks.
+Be aware your pooch may not be able to run for an hour like they used to.
+Instead, take them for a couple of shorter walks.
 Alternatively, take them out and play fetch or hide and seek with them.
 These will all help to stimulate the brain and keep it active.

 Supplements are a quick and easy way to bolster your dog’s brain by giving them the nutrients they need most.
 Before embarking on a course of supplements, it is always advisable to consult your local vet.